hoangsonww/The-Maze-Game/.github/README.md

 However, creating it is a pain in the brain, so I hope you'll enjoy it!
 Star the repository if you like it and feel free to contribute to the project 🌟.

+Feel free to give it a try at [The Maze Game](https://hoangsonww.github.io/The-Maze-Game/).

 ## Features

 - **Randomized Maze Generation**: Each game loads a new maze, thanks to the **Depth-First Search (DFS)** and **Prim algorithms** used for maze generation.